4% Real Estate Commission Explained

 SHARE

-With the right strategy, you could pay your listing agent 2% (or less) and still get full service.
 Here’s what a 4% commission structure looks like — and how to find agents who offer it.

 What is 4% real estate commission?

-Commission rate Total commission Seller’s agent share Buyer’s agent share Total seller savings
+Rate Total Seller’s agent Buyer’s agent Savings

 A 4% real estate commission currently represents a significantly lower rate than the traditional 6% rate, and can mean big savings for sellers.